Facing Your Federal Sentencing Hearing and Prison Placement

-- In the federal system; more than 86% of those indicted go to prison, (In the state system; more than 75% of those indicted- go to prison).
+- In the federal system; more than 86% of those indicted go to prison – Full Stop, (In the state system; greater than 75% of those indicted wind up in prison).

 - After a verdict of guilt, broadly speaking the most important document is the Presentence Report (PSR); healthcare, criminal, family, and financial background of the defendant.

 - After a verdict of guilty, legal teams can do their best to proactively research and make a prison placement recommendation to the court.

 Objectives and Goals

 - Providing qualified prison placement recommendations to the court before sentencing, taking into account both security requirements and healthcare needs.